A bound on the primes of bad reduction for CM curves of genus 3: Abstract

 We give bounds on the primes of geometric bad reduction for curves of genus three of primitive CM type in terms of the CM orders.
 In the case of elliptic curves, there are no primes of geometric bad reduction because CM elliptic curves are CM abelian varieties, which have potential good reduction everywhere.
 However, for genus at least two, the curve can have bad reduction at a prime although the Jacobian has good reduction.
 Goren and Lauter gave the first bound in the case of genus two.

-In the case of hyperelliptic curves, our results imply bounds on primes appearing in the denominators of invariants and class polynomials, which are essential for algorithmic construction of curves with given characteristic polynomials over finite fields.
-We expect that similar results are also valid for Picard curves.
+In the cases of hyperelliptic and Picard curves, our results imply bounds on primes appearing in the denominators of invariants and class polynomials, which are important for algorithmic construction of curves with given characteristic polynomials over finite fields.